brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 studying towards one, I've decided to document what I've found works.
 I can summarise it in two words -- *plain text*.
 You want all of the artifacts you create throughout your PhD to be reproducible from plain text.
-The first thing you ought to do when you start your PhD is
-this:
+Not only is this critical for automating the production (and re-production) of your results, but mastering and working in a plain text editor turns out to be a fairly enjoyable experience.
+If I were to start my PhD over, the first thing I would do is this:

 ```bash
 cd ~